 Join us and help us reach our goals:

-- Increase the number of people bicycling regularly by: conducting and supporting recreational and educational bicycle events and rides and helping all types of people enjoy bicycling.
+- Increase the number of people bicycling regularly by: conducting and supporting recreational and fitness bicycle events and rides and helping all types of people enjoy bicycling.

 - Encourage safe and enjoyable bicycling by: educating the public on safe bicycling skills and sharing the road and communicate issues of interest to bicyclists.